firstsparticle/omnify-widget/README.txt

 == Screenshots ==
 1. Setting up Omnify Widget
 2. Home page, once the setup is done
-3. Your widgets will look like
+3. Your widgets will look like this